-Source: After the final honey harvests are completed in late summer and early fall, the beekeepers let their colonies rest for a season.
-But winter is short-lived in Northern Florida, and starting in late January and continuing into April, dozens of trees, flowers and grasses will bloom.
-Ever active, the bees harvest nectar and pollen from these sources, which include pine, oak, willow, maple, chestnut, and ti-ti trees, as well as goldenrod, aster, wild sunflower, clover and flowering grasses.
-This bounty is returned to the hives, where it becomes wildflower honey.
+After the final honey crops are harvested in late summer and early fall, the bees rest for a season.
+But fall and winter are short-lived in Florida.
+Staring in late January, the first trees will start to bloom.
+Continuing on through April, dozens of trees, flowers, bushes and grasses will flower.
+These nectar and pollen sources include pine, oak, willow, maple and ti-ti trees, goldenrod, aster, and wild sunflowers, and flowering grasses.
+The bees visit all of these plants and more, and return to their hives to make a poly floral honey.

 This honey comes from Calhoun, Gulf and Liberty Counties in the Florida Panhandle.

 The color of raw, unfiltered wildflower honey is darker, in the Light Amber to Amber range.
 The mixing of nectar and pollen by the bees makes for a robust and complex combination of flavors.
 It is a great honey for everyday use, like adding to coffee or tea.
 Also, because of the pollen variety, it is an ideal honey for treating seasonal allergies.